rifat963/KBQ/README.md

 ## Input

-In this implementation experiments dataset presented in folder "~/ExperimentalData/".
+In this implementation dataset presented in folder "~/ExperimentalData/".
 We divided 3cixty Nice and DBpedia KB datasets into two seperate folders.
 For 3cixty-

 ```{r}